 A career plan is composed of short-term goals and long-term goals.
 You can help you see the steps involved in writing your plans.
 Below is a sample career plan.
 Career planning causes inevitable examples of life for a successful present and future.

-My long-term career goal: to be a lead chef at a beautiful restaurant.
+My long-term career goal: is to be a lead chef at a beautiful restaurant.

 My short-term job to support this goal: